Why a Dental School in Arizona?

 As a need-based dental school, our focus is to educate students who will provide oral healthcare in areas of need and in underserved communities not only in Arizona but also throughout the Southwest and the United States.
 While it is unreasonable to expect every graduate to practice in areas of need, we hope our graduates will spend all or a portion of their time serving community oral healthcare needs.

 ASDOH shares the Mesa, Arizona, Campus with the Arizona School of Health Sciences (ASHS), both schools of A.T.
 Still University.
 The state-of-the-art facility and campus is located just south of US60 at Baseline and Recker roads.
 ASHS offers master of science degrees in medical informatics, occupational therapy, physician assistant studies, and athletic training, along with doctoral degrees in audiology and physical therapy.
-The University’s Kirksville, Missouri, campus is home to the Kirksville College of Osteopathic Medicine and the School of Health Management.
+The University’s Kirksville, Missouri, campus is home to the Kirksville College of Osteopathic Medicine and the College of Graduate Health Studies.
 Additional information about ASDOH, ASHS, and the University is available at www.atsu.edu.